 Glaucoma most often occurs in adults over age 40, but it can also occur in young adults, children, and even infants.
 In African-Americans, glaucoma occurs more frequently and at an earlier age and with greater loss of vision.

 You are at an increased risk of glaucoma if you:

 Are of African-American, Irish, Russian, Japanese, Hispanic, Inuit, or Scandinavian descent.

 Have poor vision.

-Take certain steroid medications, such as prednisone.
+Take certain steroid medications.

 For most people, there are usually few or no symptoms of glaucoma.
 The first sign of glaucoma is often the loss of peripheral or side vision, which can go unnoticed until late in the disease.
 Detecting glaucoma early is one reason you should have a complete exam with an eye specialist every one to two years.
 Occasionally, intraocular pressure can rise to severe levels.
 In these cases, sudden eye pain, headache, blurred vision, or the appearance of halos around lights may occur.

 If you have any of the following symptoms, seek immediate medical care: